tidalcycles/tidal-doc/blog/tidal_profile_heavylifting.md

 date: 2023-03-31
 ---

-> _Thinking about approaches to `from-scratch` improvised live code performance_
+> _Thinking about approaches to `from-scratch` improvised live code performance._
-> (as I write this it's sort of turning out to be everything I think about Tidal!)
+> (As I write this it's sort of turning out to be everything I think about Tidal!)

 ## Intro
 Hi, I'm Lucy, and I'm a live coder.
 In this blog post I'm going to be talking about some of my strategies for using samples and approaches to `from-scratch` or `blank-screen` live coded performance.